yaitmou/rich_field_controller/README.md

 )
 ```

-### RichFieldSelectionControls (optional)

-For demonstration purposes, we have added the `RichFieldSelectionControls` to cover the basic styling (bold, italic, underline, strickThrough).
-Under the hood, it extends the `MaterialTextSelectionControls` and uses the `updateStyle(TextStyle textStyle)` method to apply styles.
-In your Flutter app, you may want to implement your own `TextSelectionControls` to apply the styles you need.

 ### FocusNode

-If you provide a `focusNode` argument to the `RichFieldController`, the corresponding `TextField` widget will keep focus while being styled.
+If you provide a `focusNode` argument to the `RichFieldController`, the corresponding `TextField`
+widget will keep focus while being styled.
 That is particularly handy when you use a toolbar.